netlify/markdown-to-sanity/bin/blogs/2017-09-21-coding-modern-websites-with-the-jamstack-part-1.md

 title: Coding Modern Websites with the JAMstack, Part 1
 authors:
   - Brian Douglas
-image: /img/blog/jamstack logo.png
+image: /v3/img/blog/jamstack logo.png
 topics:
   - tutorials
 tags:
   - popular
-  - tutorial
-  - jamstack
+  - Tutorial
-  - example
+  - Jamstack
-  - hugo
+  - Hugo
 format: blog
 description: >
   Explore how to build a client-side application using modern tooling for a